preciadotech/ActiveDirectoryLab/README.md

 <h2>Description</h2>
-In this lab, I set up and configured an Active Directory environment integrated with Microsoft Azure.
-I began by creating and managing multiple user accounts, ensuring each had the appropriate permissions for accessing resources.
-To enhance security and streamline user management, I connected an on-premises domain controller to Azure Active Directory.
-This integration enabled hybrid identity management, allowing users to authenticate across both cloud and on-premises environments seamlessly.
-The setup provided centralized control over user access, improving both security and operational efficiency for managing IT resources.
+In this lab, I successfully set up a Windows Server 2019 domain controller in Azure, created a domain, added users, configured network settings, and joined a Windows 10 VM to the domain.
 <br />